afdean/team_falls/README.md

 The question logic object includes the following fields:
     * min_score: Integer indicating the minimum score needed to fail.
-    * min_key: Integer indicating the minimum number of key questions answered "yes" needed to fail.
+    * min_key: Integer indicating the minimum number of key questions answered "yes" needed to fail

 func_ability_test.json includes all of the functional ability tests that can be conducted provided the patient "fails" the screening process.
 Each functional ability test object includes the following fields:

     * name: String representing the name of the test
-    * is_recommended: Boolean indicating if the test is recommended above the others.
+    * is_recommended: Boolean indicating if the test is recommended above the others
     * video_link: String containing a URL to video instructions for the test, hosted by the CDC.
     * pdf_link: String containing a URL to a PDF with instructions for the test
     * test_parameters: